 “The perfect collection to launch the Library of Arabic Literature—of interest to the scholar, the student, and the general reader.
-Its coverage is excellent, both in terms of historical sweep and generic variety.”The National
+Its coverage is excellent, both in terms of historical sweep and generic variety.”

 - "The translations of this volume are a marvel, and often a tour de force–precise, highly readable and evocative, with the benefit of well-honed use of iambic and other rhythmic devices.
 Though Van Gelder reminds us that he is not a native English speaker, his English strikes me as no less superlative than, say, Nabokov’s mastery of the language."